Last Updated on 05/23/2021

 Tuscany is the perfect place to visit for the first time traveler in Italy, but it’s also a region you could return again and again.
 Tuscany is full of countless hilltop towns, each one different yet the same.
 No matter where you go, you’re sure to find stunning views of rolling hills, exceptional wine, a lively piazza, gelato shops and quaint alleys.
 Assuredly, you’ll eat pasta that will change your perception of Italian food.
 While you’re sure to fall in love with this region, these are the top towns in Tuscany you can’t miss on your trip to Italy.
+I’ve also included a few of the best hotel choices and restaurants in the area.

 During the time we lived in Italy, I went to Montepulicano three times and each time I discovered something different.
-We always stop at Caffé Poliziano for breakfast and coffee (or an affogato in the hot afternoon).
+We always stopped at Caffé Poliziano for breakfast and coffee (or an affogato in the hot afternoon).
 During Christmas, there’s a festive market and a huge Christmas tree in the main piazza.
 All year round you can enjoy views of the Tuscan hills and world famous wine.

 My sole purpose for visiting Monticchiello was to have dinner at Osteria la Porta.
 I tried to visit in January when I was passing though from Venice, but they aren’t open 7 days a week in winter.
 I was determined to eat there the next time I was in the area.
 We finally made it in early summer.
 The owner Daria was so thoughtful and even remembered my failed attempt to reserve a table in winter.
 The views and the food were equally incredible.
 Be sure to make a reservation.
 Thank me later.